|Nutrition Facts (per serving)|

 - Garnish: chopped coriander

-- When the cooking oil is hot, add the chopped onions.
-Sauté until the onions begin to turn pale, golden brown.
+When the cooking oil is hot, add the chopped onions.
+Sauté until the onions begin to turn a pale, golden brown.

-- Put the prepared masala into a blender and grind it into a smooth paste—do not add water— in a food processor.
+Put the prepared masala into a blender and grind it into a smooth paste in a food processor.
+Note: Do not add water when blending.
 Once done, remove the paste and place it in a separate container.

-- Garnish the dish with chopped coriander and serve with chapatis or plain or Jeera rice and kachumber salad.
+Garnish the dish with chopped coriander and serve with chapatis, plain or Jeera rice, and kachumber salad.